ddur/Warp-iMagick/README.md

 * Use Your Wordpress Site Admin Menu -> Plugins -> Add New -> Press [Upload Plugin] Button and select just downloaded warp-imagick.zip file.
 Follow WordPress instructions ....

-# Get Automatic Updates:
+# Register for Automatic Updates:

+* Open Your Wordpress Site Warp-iMagick Plugin Settings Page at "General Settings" Tab -> "Plugin Settings" Section.
+Select and copy text from "Plugin Update Hostname" field.
-* Open [Plugin Update Server](https://warp-imagick.pagespeed.club/), press [Automatic Updates] button, (register &) login, type in your site URL (or domain) and get and copy free "update API password".
+* In another browser Tab/Window, open [Plugin Update Server](https://warp-imagick.pagespeed.club/), press [Automatic Updates] button, (register &) login.
+In your user profile go to section "Application Passwords".
+Paste copied "Plugin Update Hostname" into "New Application Password Name" field.
+Press "Add New Application Password" button and you will be presented with your new password.
+Copy text from "new password".
-* Open Your Wordpress Site Warp-iMagick Plugin Settings Page and paste "update API password" into General Settings Tab -> Plugin Settings Section -> Plugin Update Password Field.
+* Go back to your Wordpress Site at Warp-iMagick Plugin Settings Page -> General Settings Tab -> Plugin Settings Section and paste your new password into "Plugin Update Password" Field.
 * Press [Save Changes] Button.
+* Note: Each Warp iMagick Plugin has different "Plugin Update Password" for every WordPress site (hostname).
+You can add (register for update) more than one Warp iMagick Plugin (or WordPress site).